Dotunbey/local-doc-voice-agent/README.md

 streamlit run ai_voice_agent_docs.py
 ```
 🧠 How It Works
-Upload a .txt file or crawl a webpage.
+User provides a .txt file or a documentation URL

+System uses Firecrawl to gather web content

-The document is chunked and embedded.
+The text is embedded with FastEmbed

-Your query is semantically matched via Qdrant.

-Mistral generates a response from the top match.
+Qdrant is used for similarity search

+Top-matching chunks are passed to Mistral via Ollama

-The response is spoken using edge-tts.
+Final response is synthesized with Edge-TTS

+Response is shown as both text and voice